Mimino666/python-xextract/README.rst

 **Parameters**: `name`_ (required), `css / xpath`_ (required), `quant`_ (default ``'*'``), `attr`_ (default ``'href'``), `namespaces`_

+Returns the raw string extracted from the matched element.
+Returned value is always unicode.

 If you pass ``url`` parameter to ``parse()`` method, the absolute urls will be extracted and returned.

+In contrast with the ``String`` parser, ``Url`` parser by default extracts the data from ``href`` attribute.

 Example: